RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 If you have some BOINC credits, you are in team Gridcoin and your email is correct in the gridcoinresearch.conf file.
 You should see a list of

-the projects you are participating in when entering "*list cpids*" to the debug console of the wallet (Help -\> Debug Window -\> Console).
+your magnitude in each project when entering "*explainmagnitude*" to the debug console of the wallet (Help -\> Debug Window -\> Console).
 It may take 24-48 hours for new accounts to be populated.